gilch/hebigo/README.md

 ***
 Hebigo does not munge symbols like Lissp does.
-Qualified symbols (like ``builtins..print``) are allowed, but not in Python expressions.
+Qualified symbols (like ``builtins..print``) are allowed, but not in bracketed expressions.
 Also, "control words" are words that start with a `:`.
+These are not allowed in bracketed expressions either (although they're just compiled to strings, which are).
 You'll need these for paired arguments, same as Lissp.
 These two expressions are equivalent in Hebigo.
 ```
 print: 1 2 3 : :* 'abc'  sep "/"  # Hotword expression.
-(print(1,2,3, *'abc', sep="/"))  # Bracketed expression.
+(print(1, 2, 3, *'abc', sep="/"))  # Bracketed expression.
 ```
+They would not be the same if `print` were a macro.

 Control words may also be used as hotwords.
-This makes not sense at the top level (because strings are not callable), but macros do use them to group arguments.
+This makes no sense at the top level (because strings are not callable), but macros do use them to group arguments.

 Hotword expressions may contain bracketed expressions, but not the reverse, since bracketed expressions must be valid Python.